KonstantinosPapachristos/RoomEase-Hotel-Management-App/README.md

 ## 🏨 RoomEase — Hotel Management Application

-RoomEase is a hotel management desktop application developed in Java, using JavaFX and FXML for its user interface.
-It provides tools for managing rooms, reservations, and guest information, while supporting different access levels based on user roles.
+RoomEase is a hotel management desktop application developed in Java, utilizing JavaFX and FXML to deliver a clean and interactive user interface.
+The system provides functionality for managing room availability, reservations, and guest information through a structured dashboard environment.
+It incorporates role-based access control, offering distinct capabilities for managers and employees to ensure secure and efficient workflow.
+Room data and reservation records are persistently stored using an integrated SQLite database, enabling reliable data access across sessions.
+The application aims to streamline day-to-day hotel operations while demonstrating practical implementation of database integration, user role management, and modern desktop UI development.

 ---